varjagg/varjagg.github.io/_posts/2024-04-29-worlds-loudest-lisp-program.md

 We decided to start our design from psychoacoustic end and let the dice fall for the rest.
 The primary idea was to evacuate people by aiding with directional sound signals.
 The mechanism was worked out together with SINTEF research institute who conducted live trials on general population.
 A combination of sound effect distance requirements and technical restrictions in the tunnel has led us to devices installed at 3m height along the wall at 25m intervals.
 Which was just as well, since it allowed both for application of acoustic energy in lest wasteful, reverberating way *and* provided sensible intervals for radiated heat detection.

 (picture node)

+A typical installation is a few dozen to several hundred nodes in a single tunnel.
+Which brings us to the headline: at the rated 50W output per device, we have projects that easily exceed 20KW acoustic power in operation, all orchestrated by Lisp code.

 # Tech stack